History of the Baltimore Orioles: Downturn (1998–2004)

 With Miller at the helm, the Orioles found themselves not only out of the playoffs, but also with a losing season.
-When Gillick's contract expired in 1998, it was not renewed, and Angelos brought in Frank Wren to take over as GM.
+When Gillick's contract expired in 1998, it was not renewed, and Angelos brought in Frank Wren to take over as general manager.
 The Orioles added volatile slugger Albert Belle, but the team's woes continued in the 1999 season, with stars like Rafael Palmeiro, Roberto Alomar (who joined his brother Sandy Jr. in Cleveland), and Eric Davis leaving via free agency.
 After a second straight losing season, Angelos fired both Miller and Wren.
-He named Syd Thrift the new GM and brought in former Cleveland manager Mike Hargrove to lead the team.
+He named Syd Thrift as general manager and brought in former Cleveland manager Mike Hargrove to lead the team on the field.
 In 1998, the Orioles updated the bird in their logo, and then once again the next season in 1999.

 The first decade of the 21st century saw the Orioles struggle due to the combination of lackluster play on the team's part, a string of ineffective management, and the ascent of the Yankees and Red Sox to the top of the game – each rival having a clear advantage in financial flexibility due to their larger media market sizes.
 Further complicating the situation for the Orioles was the relocation of the National League's Montreal Expos franchise to nearby Washington, D.C. in 2004.
 Orioles owner Peter Angelos demanded compensation from Major League Baseball, as the new Washington Nationals threatened to carve into the Orioles fan base and television dollars.
 However, there was some hope that having competition in the larger Baltimore-Washington metro market would spur the Orioles to field a better product to compete for fans with the Nationals.

 Beginning with the 2003 season, big changes began to sweep through the organization to try to snap the losing ways.
-General manager Syd Thrift was fired and to replace him, the Orioles hired Jim Beattie as the Executive Vice President and Mike Flanagan as the Vice President of Baseball Operations'.
-After another losing season, manager Mike Hargrove was not retained and Yankees coach Lee Mazzilli was brought in as the new manager.
-The team signed powerful hitters in shortstop Miguel Tejada, catcher Javy López, and former Oriole firstbaseman Rafael Palmeiro.
+General manager Thrift was fired as general manager, and to replace him, the Orioles hired Jim Beattie as executive vice president and Mike Flanagan as vice president of baseball operations.
+After another losing season, manager Hargrove was not retained and Yankees coach Lee Mazzilli was brought in as the new field manager.
+The team signed powerful hitters in shortstop Miguel Tejada, catcher Javy López, and former Oriole first baseman Rafael Palmeiro.
 The following season, the Orioles traded for outfielder Sammy Sosa.